tkt99/homelab/README.md

 - [ ] Dashboard to access all web interfaces in one place (Heimdall)
 - [ ] Network statistics/logging (WireShark through ssh X forwarding?)

 * within my home network, but not inside the internal pfsense network

+# TODO:

+- Test if entering LAN IP address of firewall is detected in pfsense firelogs
+- port-forward 443 to Docker VM, and test if IP reached the VM